tiby312/dinotree_report/rebalance_and_query_Report.md

 # Test Setup

 Before we can measure and compare performance of this algorithm, we have to come up with a good way to test it.
 We often want to see how performance degrades as the size of the problem increasing, but we also do not want to influence any other variables.
 In this way a spiral distribution of the bots is ideal.
 It allows us to grow the size of the problem without effecting the density of the bots.
 It also fills out the entire 2d space.
+If all the bots were dstributed along only one dimension then that would also skew our results.

 The spiral distribution takes 3 inputs:
 n: the number of bots
-horizontal_grow: the seperation between the bots as they are laied out.
-spiral_grow: the rate at which the bots grown outward from the center.
+separation: the seperation between the bots as they are laied out. grow rate: the rate at which the bots grown outward from the center.

 We increase n to increase the size of the problem.
 We can increase the spiral_grow to decrease the number of bots intersecting.

 ![chart](./graphs/spiral_visualize.png)

 The below chart shows as influencing the spiral_grow effects the number of bot itersections.
 This shows that we can influence the spiral grown to see how the performance of the tree degrades the more clumped up the bots area.
+We could influcence how many bots are colliding with changing the separation, but the relationship to the grow rate and the number of intersection pairs makes a nice smooth downward graph.

 ![chart](./graphs/spiral_data.png)